 Radiotherapy is employed in the treatment of over half of all cancer patients in an effort to kill cancer cells.
-Many patients suffer adverse effects during and/or after treatment.
+Unfortunately, many patients incur damage to normal (non-cancerous) tissues in the path of the radiation beam or in areas surrounding the tumor.
 Additionally, tumors recur in approximately half the patients treated with curative intent.
-Enhancing specific tumor killing and minimizing normal tissue damage from radiotherapy would improve tumor control and patient quality of life.
+Minimizing normal tissue damage, while increasing the killing effect from radiotherapy on the tumor would improve treatment efficacy and patient quality of life.
 Therapies with these effects are termed Radiation Modulators and are comprised of two broad categories:

 - Radiosensitizers are agents intended to enhance tumor cell killing during radiation treatment while having a minimal effect on normal tissue.